mpothen9088/labnew/README.md

 ## Integration testing

-* Open /persistence-service/backend/src/server.ts file and ensure: const USE_MOCK = false;   This will run typeOrmPersistence.
+* Open /persistence-service/backend/src/server.ts file and ensure: const USE_MOCK = false;   This will run typeOrmPersistence and API can interact with database

 * From the integration-tests directory, run: docker-compose up —build